 - Start by bringing your needle up at the center of your flower (A).
 Put your needle back in the fabric next to (a couple of threads away from) where you brought it up - do not pull the thread tight.

 Bring your needle back up at the other end of your flower petal (B).
-Loop the embroidery thread around the tip of the needle and gently pull the thread to form the flower petal. - Stitch back down just on the other side of the loop (C) and back up at the center (D).
+Loop the embroidery thread around the tip of the needle and gently pull the thread to form the flower petal at the end of the loop. . - Take a tiny stitch back down just on the other side of the loop (C) and back up at the center (D).
+This makes a teardrop shape.

 - Put your needle down in the center again a couple of threads away from your exit point (D), and up at the length of the next flower petal.
-Loop the thread as you did for the first petal (E).
+Loop the thread around the end of the petal.
+(E).

 - Continue for your third petal in the same way.

-- Continue around the flower to make as many petals as you'd like.
+- Continue around the flower to make as many petal shapes as you'd like.

 - And here is a finished Lazy Daisy Stitch with five petals.